Eric035/Bellman-Ford-Algorithm/README.md

 shortest path from the source to the node destination.
 If this path does not exists, the method should throw an exception.

+Use this following command to execute your input file: java BellmanFord -YOUR INPUT FILE-

 Test inputs:
 1. bf1.txt
 2. bf2.txt